 For some children, symptoms may first be seen only at home, but with time extend to other settings, such as school and with friends.

-If you consider the possibility that there is no one right answer as to why any child develops a Cluster B personality type, then truly each child becomes his or her own magical psychological puzzle to unravel.
+If you consider the possibility that there is no one correct answer as to why any child develops a Cluster B personality type, then truly each child becomes his or her own magical psychological puzzle to unravel.
 Regarding the current rise of teens who end up emotional and social terrorists in their home environment, the Mayo Clinic says, “As a parent, you don’t have to go it alone in trying to manage a child with ODD.
-Doctors, counselors and child development experts can help.”
+Doctors, counselors, and child development experts can help.”

 The source confirms, “Treatment of ODD involves therapy, training to help build positive family interactions and skills to manage behaviors, and possibly medications to treat related mental health conditions.”
-At no point is an adult (as parent or role model), a child (as a person with a questionable biological predisposition to a narcissistic personality disorder or anti-social temperament), a narcissistic peer group, the children’s local school system, or their greater cultural heritage in a community sense mentioned in any way, shape, or form to shame, ridicule, caustically blame shift, or invalidate.
+At no point is an adult (as a parent or role model), a child (as a person with a questionable biological predisposition to a narcissistic personality disorder or anti-social temperament), a narcissistic peer group, the children’s local school system, or their greater cultural heritage in a community sense mentioned in any way, shape, or form to shame, ridicule, caustically blame shift, or invalidate.